‘A Special Thing’

-According to Coach Jon Blanchard, the missives talked about - one - the pride the parents had for the girls and - two - ''a special thing'' about each one of them.
+According to Coach Jon Blanchard, the missives talked about — one — the pride the parents had for the girls and — two — “a special thing” about each of them.

 In light of the developments at the Olean Middle School on a beautiful June afternoon, one can only imagine what goodies the teenagers might receive later this week when they make their third straight road trip to the New York State Public High School Athletic Association final four.

-''We are very, very grateful for each other,'' Blanchard said after the Bears made surprisingly easy work of top-ranked and previously unbeaten Keshequa, 8-1. ''You can see that with the players and what they have going.''
+“We are very, very grateful for each other,” Blanchard said after the Bears make surprisingly easy work of top-ranked and previously unbeaten Keshequa, 8-1.
+“You can see that with the players and what they have going.”